zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 ## Introduction

-Data is a key driver of both worldwide integration as well as the global economy.
-From heart rate monitors worn on wrists to GPS positions of a vehicle fleet to videos uploaded to social media, data is being generated at an exponentially increasing rate.
+Data is a key driver of both worldwide integration, and similarly, the global economy.
+From heart rate monitors worn on wrists to GPS positions of vehicle fleets to videos uploaded on social media, data is being generated at an exponentially increasing rate.
 The importance of this ever-increasing amount of data cannot be understated; data can help better serve existing customers, identify supply chain weaknesses, pinpoint workforce inefficiencies, and help companies identify and break into new markets.

 IDC predicts that the _global datasphere_ - a measure of the total amount of new data created and stored on persistent storage all around the world - will grow to 400 zettabytes (a zettabyte = 10<sup>21</sup> bytes) by 2028.
 At that time, over 30% of said data will be generated in real-time, while 80% of all generated data will be _unstructured_.